 Career openings and listing services are below.

 The School provides assistance in such things as searching for placement opportunities, writing resumes and preparing for job interviews.
-All students should establish a placement file with the University's Career Placement Service.
-This file is especially helpful to contain letters of reference written "To Whom It May Concern."
-Then, rather than having to track down the providers of your letters of reference each time you apply for a position that requires such letters, you can simply instruct the placement office to mail your file to the prospective employer.
-Students should be aware that impressing school faculty sufficiently to earn strong letters of reference from them is probably more important in finding a job than is the student's final grade point average!
+All students interested in receiveing career assistance should make contact with The Career Center.
+Students should also be aware that impressing school faculty sufficiently to earn strong letters of reference from them is probably more important in finding a job than is the student's final grade point average!
 Take care to prove to the faculty that you will be a hard working, caring, dedicated professional and we will take pleasure in writing strong letters of reference.

 A government career day is sponsored each year by the university placement service which is attended by representatives of numerous public agencies.
 Students should plan to attend this function as well as meetings of the North Florida Chapter of the American Society for Public Administration and other professional associations such as the Florida City & County Management Association, the Florida Personnel Management Association, the Southeastern Evaluation Association, the Florida Government Finance Officers Association, and others.
 The development of a network of professional contacts--through the internship, professional memberships, and conference attendance--is essential.